Datasaab

 Datasaab was the computer division of, and later a separate company spun off from, aircraft manufacturer Saab in Linköping, Sweden.

 History

-Its history dates back to December 1954, when Saab got a license to build its own copy of BESK, an early Swedish computer design using vacuum tubes, from Matematikmaskinnämnden (the Swedish governmental board for mathematical machinery).
+Its history dates back to December 1954, when Saab got a license to build its own copy of BESK, an early Swedish computer design using vacuum tubes, from the Swedish Board for Computing Machinery.
 This clone was completed in and was named SARA.
 Its computing power was needed for design calculations for the next generation jet fighter Saab 37 Viggen.

 Intending to develop a navigational computer to place in an airplane, a team led by Viggo Wentzel came up with an all transistorized prototype computer named D2, completed in 1960, which came to define the company's activities in the following two decades.
 This development followed two lines.
 The main purpose was the development of a navigational computer for Viggen.
 A spinoff was the production of a line of civilian mini and mainframe computers for the commercial market.